General Tips and Traps

 The permissions of the directory

-and its subcontents on both the local machine and the remote server must be properly set in order for SSH login via public key to work.
-A good pratice is to set the permission of~/.ssh
+~/.sshand its subcontents on both the local machine and the remote server must be properly set in order for SSH login via public key to work.
+A good pratice is to set the permission of~/.sshto700(on both the local machine and the rmeote server) and set permissions of files under~/.sshto600. -

 SSH automatically maintains and checks a database containing identification for all hosts it has ever been used with.
 Host keys are stored in